oracle-livelabs/apex/workflows/3-create-workflow.md

 ## Objectives

 In this lab, You will learn how to
   - Create the Workflow
   - Modify the Workflow details
   - Define Workflow Data
   - Add Workflow Variables

+Estimated Time: 20 minutes

 ## Task 1: Create the Workflow